Media Advisory - Government of Canada to make major announcement related to Canada's Halifax-class frigates

 |

-Media are asked to confirm their attendance by contacting Erin Macpherson, Regional Communications Manager at Public Services and Procurement Canada, at 778-938-1762 or by email at erin.macpherson@pwgsc-tpsgc.gc.ca.
+Media are asked to confirm their attendance by contacting the Media Relations team at Public Services and Procurement Canada by telephone at 819-420-5501 or by email at media@pwgsc-tpsgc.gc.ca.

-Media are asked to wear close-toed shoes and ensure they have valid ID for the security gate.
-They will be shown where to park by front gate staff at the shipyard.

 Follow us on Twitter